^

 Allergic rhinitis is an IgE-mediated inflammatory disease of the nasal mucosa, manifested by a complex of symptoms in the form of sneezing, itching, rhinorrhea and nasal congestion.

-Allergic rhinitis is considered to be the most common and difficult to cure diseases.
-A considerable number of publications have been devoted to this problem, but most studies have been carried out for people of mature age.
-It is believed that the differences in allergic rhinitis in children are negligible.
+Allergic rhinitis is considered one of the most common and difficult to treat diseases.
+This problem is the subject of many publications, but most studies have been conducted on adults.
+It is believed that the differences between allergic rhinitis in children are insignificant.
 In this regard, pediatricians mainly pay attention to bronchial asthma, and allergic rhinitis remains out of sight.
-Moreover, over the past decades this problem has fallen into the competence of allergy doctors.
-However, the number of pediatricians among them is small, endoscopic diagnostics doctors do not own this specialty.
-They are not aware of the relationship of allergic rhinitis to diseases of the paranasal sinuses, pharynx and ear and therefore focus on issues of general allergic examination and treatment.
+Moreover, over the past decades, this problem has come under the competence of allergists.
+However, the number of pediatricians among them is small, and doctors of this specialty do not have endoscopic diagnostics.
+They do not realize the connection between allergic rhinitis and diseases of the paranasal sinuses, pharynx and ear, and therefore focus on issues of general allergic examination and treatment.

 ICD-10 code